 Schedule a dedicated moment during the virtual ceremony to play a compiled video tribute from Tribute.
 Position it right after the vows, when emotions are already high.
 This creates a natural, powerful pause in the program that guests and the couple will remember.

-Social media hashtags and stories for guest engagement
+Social media hashtags and stories for virtual guests engagement

-Create a custom wedding hashtag and share it with all guests before the event.
+Create a custom wedding hashtag and share it with all guests before the event, and invite them with digital invitations or an access video link ahead of time.
 Encourage everyone to post their wishes on Instagram Stories or X (formerly Twitter) using the tag.
+Send a digital flyer with login details about four weeks before the upcoming wedding.
 Assign one person to curate the best posts into a saved highlight or digital album.
 This approach works especially well for larger guest lists where a single platform may not capture everyone.

 Scheduled wish reveal moments

 Plan a surprise wish reveal as part of the reception program.
 Ask guests to submit their messages in advance through Happy-milo's Happy Wall, then reveal the wall to the couple live during the event.
 The element of surprise amplifies the emotional impact.
+Consider a virtual waiting room where guests can mingle before the reveal begins.
+Hire a professional emcee as the host to guide the reveal and keep virtual guests engaged.
 Couples who experience this describe it as one of the most memorable moments of their celebration.

 Multimedia wish packages

 Encourage guests to include photos, voice notes, or short video clips alongside their written messages.
-Multimedia content in wishes creates stronger feelings of presence and intimacy for remote celebrations.
+For your special day, ask wedding guests to follow a simple theme when submitting multimedia wishes, and if you're using a virtual waiting room for the reveal, turn on basic security settings like passcodes or admission controls to prevent disruptions.
+Multimedia content in wishes creates stronger feelings of presence and intimacy for remote celebrations by helping loved ones feel part of your lives.
 A voice note from a grandparent, a childhood photo from a sibling, or a short video from a college friend adds layers that text alone cannot replicate.
+You can also invite family members at home to light candles during the ceremony.

 How do you make virtual wedding wishes feel personal despite distance?